matoruru/home-kubernetes/README.md

-# home-kubernetes
+<h1 align="center">Home-Kubernetes</h1>

+## Introduction

+Welcome to my Home-Kubernetes repository!
+The Home-Kubernetes cluster is a lightweight, flexible setup designed for middle-scale, personal projects.
+This setup can be easily adapted to suit various home automation needs, media servers, and other personal services.

-My home-Kubernetes cluster's manifests.
-Please refer to [/manifests](/manifests) folder for its details.
+Please refer to the [/manifests](/manifests) folder for its details.

 ## Architecture Diagram